Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Experimental Results

-{ \textbf{Results on the \emph{classic} PASCAL VOC 2012 Dataset. } We evaluate STPG on the classic PASCAL VOC 2012 dataset by selecting labeled images from the original fine-grained annotated training set (1464 images total) and treating all images from the SBD as unlabeled data.
+\textbf{Results on the \emph{classic} PASCAL VOC 2012 Dataset. } We evaluate STPG on the classic PASCAL VOC 2012 dataset by selecting labeled images from the original fine-grained annotated training set (1464 images total) and treating all images from the SBD as unlabeled data.
 For fairness, all comparative methods employed DeepLabV3+ with ResNet101.
 In all experiments, we arbitrarily choose 1/8, 1/4, 1/2, and the full set of the PASCAL VOC 2012 training data as labeled, corresponding to 183, 366, 732, and 1464 images respectively, with the remainder as unlabeled.
 Table \ref{voc101} shows the comparison results.
-STPG consistently outperforms the supervised-only baseline, with improvements of +17.97\%, +15.38\%, +11.72\%, and +8.33\% for the 1/16, 1/8, 1/4, and 1/2 partition protocols, respectively. }
+STPG consistently outperforms the supervised-only baseline, with improvements of +17.97\%, +15.38\%, +11.72\%, and +8.33\% for the 1/16, 1/8, 1/4, and 1/2 partition protocols, respectively.

-\textbf{Enhanced Performance for Tail Classes.} Due to the significant long-tail problem in the Cityscapes dataset, we conducted additional experiments on some of the tail classes (such as Wall, Fence and Pole, etc.) and compared STPG with the baseline and FixMatch \cite{sohn2020fixmatch}.
-As shown in Fig. \ref{cmp}, STPG can significantly improve the performance of the model on tail classes, thereby enhancing overall performance.
+\textbf{Enhanced Performance for Tail Classes.} Due to the significant long-tail problem in the Cityscapes dataset, we conducted an additional evaluation on some of the classes, especially the minority classes (such as Wall, Fence, Pole, etc.), and compared STPG with the baseline and FixMatch.
+As shown in Fig. \ref{cmp}, STPG can significantly improve the performance of the model on minority classes.
+Furthermore, by enhancing the learning of minority classes and introducing anchor-based contrastive learning, our framework enables the model to achieve better separation between minority and majority classes in the feature space.
+This improved feature separation not only benefits minority classes but also helps majority class samples to cluster more tightly in their respective regions, leading to marginal performance gains for majority classes as well.
+This observation highlights the strength of our framework: it effectively enhances the recognition performance of minority classes without compromising the accuracy of majority classes.

 \textbf{Comparison of T-SNE Visualization.} We compare the data feature distributions produced by the baseline and STPG after T-SNE visualization.
-In Fig. \ref{tsne}, the features have been well-aligned and formed clusters by STPG.
-The model?s decision boundary becomes clearer, leading to more accurate predictions.
+In Fig. \ref{tsne}, the T-SNE visualization of the model output features reveals that, compared to the baseline where feature distributions are scattered and class boundaries are blurred, our method demonstrates superior performance in feature alignment and clustering, with data points forming distinct class clusters and achieving better separation between classes; this observation indicates that our method can more effectively learn discriminative feature representations, leading to more accurate predictions.